 Purchase travel insurance

 Remember to get travel insurance before you fly to Japan for peace of mind.
-By taking the time to follow essential Japan travel tips like this ensures you will be covered in the event your luggage gets lost or there is some hold up with flights at either Heathrow or Haneda airport.
+By taking the time to follow essential Japan travel tips like this ensures you will be covered in the event your luggage gets lost or there is some hold up with flights such as at Heathrow or Haneda airport.
 Make sure the coverage lasts the entire duration of your Japan trip and covers cancelled hotels, planes, lost luggage, theft (rare in Japan), damage to your luggage, and of course medical care.

 Wearing face masks